 Mouth open: infants might usually find it difficult to breathe so their mouth usually open.
 It is also due to the mucus blocking in their nose, deviated septum, allergies or their sucking-thumb habit.
 You should pay careful attention to this signs because it can affect their tongue resting shape as well as their ability of breathing.

 Baby shakes: it is common that while babies are sleeping, they usually twitch during eye movement (REM) which can affect the development of sensorimotor.
 This is because the fact that when the babies’ bodies twitch, it can help them feel about their limbs and how to use and what to do with them and their brains also develop as well.
 Thus, if your babies have this sign, do not worry too much.

-Kick a lot: just a short time before your babies are totally in a deep Rem sleep, their sleeping state might turn from peace to active which means they will usually kick a lot.
+Kick a lot: just a short time before your babies are totally in a deep Rem sleep, their sleeping state might turn from peaceful to active which means they will usually kick a lot.
 Other reasons causing babies to kick are that they feel too hot or the clothes they are wearing are uncomfortable.
-At that time, they will kick as a way to show his uncomfortable feeling and want to draw your attention.
-This is also the same as their state of hunger, diaper rashes, colics, thirst as well as diaper-changing need.
+Make sure your babys clothing is super comfortable like these organic baby clothes.
+At that time, they will kick as a way to show their uncomfortable feeling and want to draw your attention.
+This is also the same as their state of hunger, diaper rashes, colics, thirst as well as diaper-changing needs.

 Make noise: in a sleeping night, the state your baby experience can change differently, including deep and still, active and noisy.
 People call it as moro reflex (the start reflex), and it will last about two to three months.
 And sometimes, they may make a gurgling as a way to clear his gasp or throat to free their breath.
 Besides that, they might also whimper, laugh, cry and yell and sometimes talk while sleeping.